 The requirements for booking a learning lounge computer are:

-Word processing services are provided free to all library members and are available at all Council libraries.
+Word processing services are free to all library members and are available at all Council libraries.
 You can use CD/DVD-ROMs and USB memory sticks in these computers (floppy disks are no longer supported).